 The Origins of Language

-When the first humans stepped onto Australia 45,000 years ago, the native megafauna were doomed—and not just because of the changing climate.
-Over the course of a few thousand years, Homo sapiens hunted almost all the Australian megafauna to extinction.
+For instance, when the first humans stepped onto Australia 45,000 years ago, the native megafauna were doomed—and not just because of the changing climate.
+Over a few thousand years, Homo sapiens hunted the Australian megafauna to extinction.

 These were beasts they had never encountered before: massive marsupial lions, dragon-like lizards, five-metre snakes, and two-tonne wombats.
+Nonetheless, humans reigned supreme.

 Similarly, when humans crossed a land bridge from Siberia to Alaska 16,000 years ago, they thrived by hunting much larger prey animals in groups.
 The North American mammoths, mastodons, and sabre-toothed cats were soon hunted to extinction.